racket/racket/racket/src/README.txt

  Some build modes may require GNU Make.
 See "Dependency details" below for more information about dependencies.

- When working from a clone of the Racket Git repository, as opposed to a source code distribution, and when you do not want to use the makefiles in the clone's root directory, then prefix the above commands with
+ When working from a Git checkout of the Racket repository (as opposed to a source code distribution), and when you do not want to use the makefiles in the checkout's root directory, then prefix the above commands with

    make --directory=../../ pb-fetch